 Figuring out how to format your work with just one author was hard enough.
 Now, you have a book that has three different authors and one with eleven different authors.
-You know all those names are just going to clutter up your APA essay.
-Learn the right way to source multiple authors in the APA style.
+You know all those names are just going to clutter up your APA 6 essay.
+Learn the right way to source multiple authors using APA citations.

 Creating a Parenthetical Citation

 Whether you have a book or magazine with multiple sources, the way that you cite them in your essay in an in-text or parenthetical citation is the same.
 The only thing you really need to know is how many authors there are.
 Examine how APA 6 breaks down multiple authors.

 A source with only two authors will list both sources’ last names in the text.
 You’ll also list them every time you discuss the source.
 For example: